crodr027/rshell/README.md

 ___
 **RSHELL** is a command shell written in C++ programming language.
 It executes commands in the PATH of underlying bash and a builtin command 'exit'.
 Features execution of single commands and multiple commands separated by ';'  '&&' or '||'.
 The rshell prompt is displayed with login and hostname if available.
 ___
-**Execution:** In rshell directory, run $make
+**Execution:** In rshell directory, run $make all

-It creates a bin directory with two executables - bin/rshell, bin/all
+It creates a bin directory with an executable.
+Run $bin/rshell

 $exit